 Open science means action.
-And the way we offer recognition and reward to academics and university staff is key in bringing about the transition that Utrecht University aims for.
-Over the course of the past year the working group on Recognition and Rewards, part of the Open Science Programme, has reflected and thoroughly debated a novel approach to ensuring that we offer room for everyone’s talent, resulting in a new vision (pdf).
+And the way we offer recognition and rewards to academics and university staff is key in bringing about the transition that Utrecht University aims for.
+Over the course of the past year the working group on Recognition and Rewards, part of the Open Science Programme, has reflected and thoroughly debated a novel approach to ensuring that we offer room for everyone’s talent, resulting in a new vision on recognition and rewards (pdf).

 About Recognition and Rewards

 The system of recognition and rewards available is seen by researchers and policy makers alike as the most important in effecting the change towards open science.
 Transforming the way research and researchers are evaluated and incentivized has proven to be difficult because the evaluation criteria and customs are often engrained in academic cultures.
 In the current system, researchers and their research are judged by journal impact factors, publisher brands and H-indices, and not by actual quality, real use, real impact and openness characteristics.

 Under those circumstances, at best open science practices are seen as posing an additional burden without rewards.
 At worst, they are seen as actively damaging chances of future funding and promotion & tenure.
 Early career researchers are perhaps the most dependent on traditional evaluation culture for career progression, a culture held in place by established researchers, as well as by institutional, national and international policies, including funder mandates.